Thursday, May 21, 2009

 Let's be clear on what it is that we believe: that there is a prophesied specific time of extreme tribulation that will affect the entire earth during the very last years before Christ's visible return to establish His Kingdom and begin to reign on the throne of David, and that Christians who are alive when this particular period of tribulation begins will be removed from the earth beforehand.

 THAT is the pre-trib rapture position, and to attempt to make it apply to ALL hardship and ALL tribulation throughout the entire "church age" is to misrepresent the eschatology.
 Yes, Christians will be persecuted ... but to a point.
 The church has endured persecution and tribulation since Jesus left.
-All we're saying is that the final seven years of tribulation are not for the church.
+All we're saying is that the final years of tribulation are not for the church.

 That being said, let us consider for the sake of the argument that Christians will NOT be spared.
 Let's say they must prepare themselves spiritually for end-time tribulation.
 Just what does this "preparation" look like?
 How should the Christian proceed?